fabien-roy/glo-3112-project/CONTRIBUTING.md

 Every single piece of code added to the application must be written using test driven development.
 For TDD, we follow the three basic steps : write failing tests for new feature, write basic code to get tests to pass and finally reformat newly added code.
 Once the new feature is correctly implemented, commit.

 Unit tests must have sections Arrange-Act-Assert separated by one blank line.
 Set up of tests must be extracted as much as possible from unit tests.
+Unit test names should follow a given, when then structure (example :  `Given posts in repository when getting post by ID then return post`).

 ## Contributors